angus-lewis/DiscretisedFluidQueues.jl/docs/src/sim.md

 # Simulate

-Tools to simulate a FluidQueue.
+Tools to simulate a BoundedFluidQueue.

 ### Simulate and evaluate simulations
 ```@docs